Tamil Nadu India Travel Guide

 One of few national parks within city limits.
 Has habitat for blackbucks, spotted deer, jackals, and birds.

 The remnants of a bridge over the Adyar River mouth.
-It offers special views of the creek, city skyline, and Bay of Bengal.
+It offers special views of the creek, city skyline, and Inlet of Bengal.
 Popular for photography, especially at sunrise or sunset.
 Visit during sunlit hours for safety.

 Government-organized farmers' markets where farmers sell fresh produce directly to consumers.
 It has fresh, affordable vegetables and fruits and gives a glimpse into local daily life.
 They function in the mornings.